-- No time limit applies to General Education courses - Subjects in Humanities, Social Sciences, Math and General Sciences may be substituted for UBIS courses within the same disciplines with faculty approval - Limit of 10 years applies to master's and bachelor's core courses.
-Exceptions granted at the discretion of the Chief Academic Officer or his/her designee
+- No time limit applies to General Education courses - Subjects in Humanities, Social Sciences, Math and General Sciences may be substituted for UBIS courses within the same disciplines with faculty approval - Limit of 10 years applies to bachelor's core courses. - Limit of 5 years applied to graduate courses, including doctoral coursework. - Exceptions granted at the discretion of the Chief Academic Officer or his/her designee